Keep Up With Us

 If you have set aside a day to explore Main Street, this is also a great day to check out the Breckenridge Creative Arts District (BreckCreate for short) for afternoon crafts, music, and more.
 This is such a cool town amenity, developed by the Town of Breckenridge to support and promote arts, culture, and creative experiences throughout Breckenridge.
 There is programming for kids and families, and many classes are free or at a reduced price.
 I especially love the Second Saturday arts and crafts workshops for families.
 Learn more at BreckCreate’s website.

-Tip: Many of the free classes are first come, first served, so check out the schedule in advance so you know what is on your must-do list, then plan around it.
+Plan Ahead: Many of the free classes are first come, first served, so check out the schedule in advance so you know what is on your must-do list, then plan around it.

 Finding a family-friendly spot for eating out in Breckenridge can have its challenges, especially since many restaurants in town don’t take reservations.
 The best way to navigate this during spring break is to go for an early dinner.
 Places like Fatty’s Pizzeria, Downstairs at Eric’s and Mi Casa are family-friendly staples in town with large enough tables for a party of six or more.
 If you can make a 6 p.m. dinner, you will increase your chances for a shorter wait time.
 Another tip: If your family is bigger than six, think about splitting up into two tables; that will help the restaurant seat you faster as well.
+Other strategies include, hitting up happy hour for pre-dinner snacks, arriving at least an hour earlier than you’d normally eat or visiting one of the off the beaten path restaurants on our family restaurant guide.

 One of the great things about Breckenridge for families is the abundance of condos and vacation home rentals.
-This provides a nice home-away-from-home base for your family and the opportunity to eat in for many of your meals, especially breakfast.
+This provides a nice home-away-from-home base for your family and the opportunity to eat in for many of your meals.
 To stock your rental, a trip to the local grocery store is necessary and during the height of spring break, it can also feel like a chapter from “The Hunger Games.”
 In this scenario, pick one or two people to represent your family at the grocery store.
 Our two grocery stores are not built for Easter Sunday and can easily feel congested during peak visitation times, so this tip is crucial to your success!
 Sending only a few family members keeps you from adding to the congestion, saves you time and money (because your family isn’t there to pick up random items), and provides the reason that your family members back at the condo should unload the groceries when you get back.

-A few other tips: You don’t need to buy copious amounts of bottled water.
+You don’t need to buy copious amounts of bottled water.
 Our local tap water is as close to the source as you can get, plus if it’s good enough for some of the country’s best bourbon, it’s good enough for you!
 Bring water bottles for everyone to refill as needed, saving more money and plastic bottles from littering our beautiful Breckenridge.
 Finally, bring your own shopping bags because Breckenridge has a bag fee at the grocery store and at any retail shop on Main Street.
 Many lodging properties will have one you can get upon check-in, and many are sold around town and at the grocery stores.